-Smart Shopping is still a relatively new type of campaign, so it can and (likely) will evolve in the future.
+Smart Shopping is still a (relatively) new type of campaign, so it can and will evolve in the future.
 We’ll keep this post updated as things change.

 Things You Can Do

 You can Include/Exclude product groups, break groups down further, etc. This is the same as what you’ve always been able to do with traditional Google Shopping campaigns, you just can’t set bids directly for each product group.